-SPL HP C/XL Equivalent external-local-pointer: extern-local-pointer: EXTERNAL type ptr-id [,]; extern type ptr-id [,] ; Default type: LOGICAL Default type: int (= long int) An EXTERNAL local pointer refers to a global pointer that is declared GLOBAL in a separate compilation unit.
+SPL HP C/XL Equivalent external-local-pointer: EXTERNAL type ptr-id [,]; extern-local-pointer: extern type ptr-id [,]; Default type: LOGICAL Default type: int (= long int) An EXTERNAL local pointer refers to a global pointer that is declared GLOBAL in a separate compilation unit.
 The storage is allocated by the other unit.
 Similar to SPL.
 An extern local pointer refers to a global pointer that is not declared static in a separate compilation unit.
 The storage is allocated by the other unit.
-See "Types of Declarations" in Chapter 4.
+See "Types of Declarations".